dragland/GoalPost/DesignSpec.md

 # Design Spec

+# Stakeholders
+- users: want ease of use, accountability for others, low barrier to entry, should not be complicated or cumbersome to set up

+# Functional flow diagram

+# Architectural digram

 # Rough Implementation Plan:
 - Login for profiles:
 Outsourced through gmail or facebook to handle authentication and be done securely